September 30, 2023

 The Southern Cross Hotel

-Built by Pan Am airlines, the 14 storey property adopted the most modern of looks, with a very contemporary design and style.
-It stood out dramatically against its surroundings, and was divisive, attracting as much vitriol as praise.
+Built by Pan Am airlines, then the world's largest, the 14 storey property adopted the most modern of looks.
+Its stylised design stood out dramatically against its staid surroundings, and was divisive; the hotel would be hated and loved in equal measure.

-Famous guests of the hotel included; The Beatles, Marlene Dietrich and Judy Garland.
+This was where the jet set came to stay, and famous guests included: The Beatles, Marlene Dietrich and Judy Garland.
 Frank Sinatra stayed there during his infamous 1974 tour of Australia, when he created a storm by referring to local female journalists as 'hookers.'

-And both the Brownlow Medal and the Logies were hosted in its function rooms (you can read a fuller history of the hotel, here).
+The Brownlow Medal, the Logies, and a succession of Liberal Party election night parties were hosted in its function rooms (read a fuller history of the hotel, here).

 Same site, present day

 With its once modern appearance now looking very dated, it was sold and demolished.
-The site sat vacant for several years, before it was replaced by a large-scale office block, home to the Commonwealth Bank, among other tenants.
+The site sat vacant for several years, before it was replaced by a large-scale office block, now home to the Commonwealth Bank and Vic Roads.

 LONSDALE HOUSE